tylerneylon/pumba/parse7.lua.md

 TODO Be able to correctly handle mistakes in `str` mode such as the source
      ending with a single backslash.

+    -- TODO NEXT Figure out how to indicate no whitespace prefix in certain --           places in the grammar.
+For example, in {star,qusetion}_item, as --           well as in the str mode.

 ## Reference points